kurrycat2004/ProjectETeams/README.md

 Team EMC starts at 0, no EMC will be transferred between members and the team. <br>
 If you wish to transfer your EMC to the team network after adding this mod, take it out of your own network before joining a team, and then add it to the team network after joining.

+#### Using

+To enable the mod open the team settings via `/team settings` and scroll down to ProjectETeams and enable Share EMC and Share Knowledge

 -----

 ### Cleanroom